rockstor/rockstor-doc/clients.rst

 Accessing Shares from Clients
 =============================

-Data is stored and organized by users in Shares, which are exposed to clients via various protocols including Samba/CIFS and NFS.
-Before storing any data, at least one Share must be created.
-See :ref:`createshare` for a detailed description on how to do that.
+Data is stored and organized by users in Shares, which are exported to clients via various protocols including :ref:`samba`, :ref:`nfs`, and :ref:`afp`.
+Before storing any data at least one :ref:`share <shares>` must be created.
+See :ref:`createshare` for a detailed description.

 Accessing Shares via Samba/CIFS
 -------------------------------

-Samba/CIFS is the standard way to store and access data in Shares from Windows, Mac and Linux clients such as desktops and laptops.
-In order to access a Share, it must be first made availabe.
+Samba/CIFS is the standard way to store and access data in Shares from Windows, Mac, and Linux clients such as desktops and laptops.
+In order to access a Share, it must first be made available.
 See :ref:`sharesamba` for details.
 Once a Share is configured for Samba/CIFS availability, data can be stored and accessed from various clients as described below.

 Unix/Linux
 ^^^^^^^^^^